thebinx/speedcrunch-imperial/README.md

 SpeedCrunch is a high-precision scientific calculator.
 It features a syntax-highlighted scrollable display and is designed to be fully used via keyboard.
 Some distinctive features are auto-completion of functions and variables, a formula book, and quick insertion of constants from various fields of knowledge.
-It is available for Windows, OS X, and Linux in a number of languages.
+It is available for Windows, macOS, and Linux in a number of languages.

 ![capture.png](https://bitbucket.org/repo/dR7BnG/images/3654665019-capture.png)